Do you need a solicitor?

 Most people asking this question have already been approached by a solicitor or claims company.
 This page does not refer you to one.
 It explains what a solicitor can and cannot do for an OIC claim — so the decision you make is an informed one.

-The Official Injury Claim data shows that unrepresented claimants settle claims at similar levels to those with representation.
+Official Injury Claim data shows that unrepresented claimants settle claims at similar levels to those with representation.
 The tariff is fixed by government.
-The process has defined steps.
-Despite this, around 87–88% of claimants still use a solicitor.
+The process follows defined steps, but most claimants still use a solicitor.
 The system was designed with an expectation that around 30% of claims would be handled directly.
 In practice, the figure is closer to 12–13%.

 That does not mean solicitors are never useful.
 For certain types of claim they provide real value.
 The honest answer to whether you need one depends on the specific circumstances of your claim — not on whether a law firm has contacted you.